 One way to achieve this is to ensure both the guest and the hotel meet their marks from the time travel is planned to the time the hotel delivers follow-up surveys or ‘thanks for staying’ notifications.
-Key elements to consider include:
+Elements to consider include:

 - Understand guest perspective